hasura/graphql-engine/rfcs/renaming-types-and-fields.md

         "name": "my remote schema",
         "definition": {
           "url": "https://remote-server.com/graphql",
-          "forward_client_headers": false,
+          "forward_client_headers": false
+        },
+        "customization": {
            "custom_types": [
              {
-              "type": "Query",
-              "custom_fields": [
-                {
-                  "field": "getUser",
-                  "new_field": "getRemoteUser"
-                },
-                {
-                  "field": "getUser2",
-                  "new_field": "getRemoteUser2"
+               "name": "User",
+               "new_name": "RemoteUser"
              }
            ]
-            },
-            {
-              "type": "User",
-              "new_type": "RemoteUser"
         }
-          ]
     }
 }
-}
 ```

-The main parameters here are `new_type` and `new_field`.

-##### Prefixing
+#### Add global type prefix

-Although the above solves the problem of customizing individual types and fields, we can also provide an
+Although the above solves the problem of customizing individual types, we can also provide an
-option to add a global prefix to all types and field names.
+option to add a global prefix to all types.
 This allows in automatic customization in case
 the downstream graphql schema are changed.

 ```